What is TARP?

 The program allows the U.S. Treasury to purchase or insure up to $700 billion of troubled assets, which are defined as residential or commercial mortgages or any other financial instrument that promotes financial market stability.
 This allows the Treasury to purchase difficult-to-value assets from financial institutions and banks.

 Although Congress authorized $700 billion for the TARP program, to date, only $417 billion has been disbursed.
-Currently, American taxpayers have already recovered 89 percent, or $371 billion of the total funds.
+Currently, American taxpayers have already recovered 89 percent, or $371 billion of the total TARP money.

 One contributing factor of economic growth and recovery is business.
-TARP was partially implemented to help stimulate business lending once again by providing lenders with the funds they needed to stabilize their own books.
+TARP was partially implemented to help stimulate business lending once again by providing lenders like Bank of America with the funds they needed to stabilize their own books.